-- The SQL-client module binding style (specified in ISO/IEC 9075-2).
-In this binding style, the user, using an implementation-defined mechanism, specifies a module to be used as an SQL-client module. - The Call-Level Interface (specified in ISO/IEC 9075-3).
-In this case, the SQL-agent invokes one of a number of standard routines, passing appropriate arguments, such as a character string whose value is some SQL-statement. - Embedded SQL (specified in ISO/IEC 9075-2).
+- The SQL-client module binding style (specified in [ISO9075-2]).
+In this binding style, the user, using an implementation-defined mechanism, specifies a module to be used as an SQL-client module. - The Call-Level Interface (specified in [ISO9075-3]).
+In this case, the SQL-agent invokes one of a number of standard routines, passing appropriate arguments, such as a character string whose value is some SQL-statement. - Embedded SQL (specified in [ISO9075-2] and [ISO9075-10]).
 In this case, SQL-statements are coded into the application program; an implementation-dependent mechanism is then used to: - Generate from each SQL-statement an externally-invoked procedure.
-These procedures are collected together into a module, for subsequent use as an SQL-client module. - Replace each SQL-statement with an invocation of the externally-invoked procedure generated from it. - Direct invocation of SQL (specified in ISO/IEC 9075-2).
+These procedures are collected together into a module, for subsequent use as an SQL-client module.
+In Object Language Bindings, described in [ISO9075-10], the roles of modules and procedures are served by classes and their methods. - Replace each SQL-statement with an invocation of the externally-invoked procedure or method generated from it. - Direct invocation of SQL (specified in [ISO9075-2]).
 Direct invocation is a method of executing SQL-statements directly, through a front-end that communicates directly with the user.